nimaip/fencing_flask/VERCEL_DEPLOYMENT.md

    - Mock analysis is used as fallback

 3. **Import Errors**:
-   - OpenCV/MediaPipe may not be available
+   - OpenCV/MediaPipe are not included, so no import errors
-   - App automatically falls back to mock analysis
+   - App automatically uses mock analysis

 4. **File Upload Issues**:
    - Files are processed in `/tmp` directory